 The Brotherhood Sextet – Michael and Robert Rodriquez (trumpet and piano), Yosvany and Yunior Terry (alto sax and bass) and Marcus and E.J Strickland (tenor sax and drums) – held court at the Side Door jazz club in Old Lyme, Connecticut.

 From the first note, it was evident the players share a deep musical connection however it wasn’t until Robert Rodriguez explained their shared history that things fell into place.
-Unbeknownst to me, the Rodriguez brothers and the Strickland brothers grew up in Miami, Florida and attended the same school.
+Unbeknownst the Rodriguez brothers and the Strickland brothers grew up in Miami, Florida and attended the same school.
 The relationship with the Terry’s stems from hanging in the same musical circles and sharing the stage on numerous occasions.

-Anyone who is a sibling knows how complicated these relationships can be, but at the Side Door it was all about good vibes, great music and fraternity.
+Anyone who is a sibling knows how complicated these relationships can be, but at the Side Door, it was all about good vibes, great music, and fraternity.

-The Sidedoor jazz club is the realisation of a long-cherished dream.
+The Sidedoor jazz club is the realization of a long-cherished dream.
 Ken Kitchings has always been a true fan of jazz music and brought many great artists to The Garde Theatre in New London, Connecticut.

 In 2011 Ken and his wife Chris bought the beautiful, but sadly neglected, Old Lyme Inn and put their hearts and souls into bringing its former glory to life.
-Once the inn became an established part of the community, Ken set his sights on an unused “side door” space attached to the inn, visualizing the perfect jazz venue: Intimate, welcoming, elegant and a quality, great sounding room that the very best jazz artists would be happy to play in!
+Once the inn became an established part of the community, Ken set his sights on an unused “side door” space attached to the inn, visualizing the perfect jazz venue: Intimate, welcoming, elegant and a great sounding room that the best jazz artists would be happy to play in!